 (c) the promotion and maintenance of confidence and trust in the CIE Group; and

 (d) the development and acceptance of ethical practices by the CIE Group.

 The Code of Business Ethics applies to all employees of the Group.
 Those who are engaged in the purchasing of goods or services, the placement of contracts or the approval of payments to or by the CIE Group must have particular regard to the terms of the Code.

 The guiding principles of the Code of Business Ethics can be summarised under seven headings:

 Each employee of CIÉ is expected to observe the highest standards of honesty and integrity in all his/her business dealings.
 To this end, as an employee, one must:

 - Commit to compete vigorously and energetically but also ethically and honestly

 - Conduct the purchasing activities of goods/services in accordance with best business practice and in accordance with the Company’s procurement policy

-- To the extent that employees have an input, ensure that the Company’s accounts/reports accurately reflect its business performance and are not misleading or designed to be misleading
+- To the extent that employees have an input, ensure that the Group's accounts/reports accurately reflect its business performance and are not misleading or designed to be misleading

-- Refuse bribes, gifts, hospitality, benefits or offers of preferential treatment which may affect one’s ability to make independent judgment, and report any such approaches in writing to one’s Line Manager
+- Refuse bribes, gifts, hospitality, benefits or offers of preferential treatment which may affect one’s ability to make independent judgment, and report any such approaches in writing to one’s superior

 - Avoid misrepresenting one’s position or being ambiguous or misleading